Rejean-McCormick/Orgo/Documentation/v3/2-orgo-documentation-index.md

 * `EMAIL` is mandatory; others are optional per deployment.
 * DB `notifications.channel` stores lower‑case versions (`email`, `in_app`, `sms`, `webhook`).
+* `PUSH` is not a distinct channel in Orgo v3; mobile push, if implemented, is modelled via `IN_APP` plus client‑side delivery.

 Notification scope (metadata / workflow rules):